 - Travel case: You want a device that at least gives you the option to carry your massage gun around easily.

 We’ve come to the end of our best mini massage gun guide.
 Hopefully you have enjoyed the ride and will be a lot wiser when you pick your next mini percussion massager.
 You’re saying “I still need help”.
 Don’t worry we’ll give you the help you need.

 The Ekrin Bantam is our top pick in the mini category with superb ergonomics, more no-stall force, lifetime warranty and wonderful customer support from the company.
 It doesn’t get as comprehensive as this!
-But If you need something that’s compact but not as mini as the Bantam, then consider the Minirex.
+But If you need something that’s really tiny then consider Lifepro Dyna Mini or Bob and Brad Q2.

 Please drop a comment below if you have any questions or need more information.
 We’ll be glad to help.